Bridges were built in the first stakeholder meeting to achieve an understanding between local community stakeholders in Lisbon.

 Priority Axis 2: Supporting Research, Development and Innovation in the Bratislava region.

 with Specific Objective 2.2.2.
 Enhancing Research, Development and Innovation capacities in industry and services in the Bratislava Region.

 The policy instrument needs to be improved because Bratislava wishes to better support collaborative innovation districts, as a means of meeting the challenges posed by globalisation and the transition towards a knowledge economy.
 For example, through the development of inter-disciplinary information and communication technologies, which contribute to new forms of knowledge.
 The city wishes to identify and mobilise the specific resources and competences of the territory which will catalyse collaborative innovation and so enhance cluster activity.

 Vilnius will specifically address the Investment Priority "Strengthening Research, Development and Innovation".

-The main feature of this priority is that it is designed to develop and support 6 particular measures of R, D and I (Smart Specialisation):
+The main feature of this priority is that it is designed to develop and support 6 particular measures of Research, Development and Innovation (R,D&I) (Smart Specialisation):

 1) Energy and sustainable development